winningfungus48/recipes/docs/DEVELOPMENT_STANDARDS.md

 - **Recipe Types**: `src/types/recipe.ts`
 - **Storage Utils**: `src/utils/storage.ts`

+When you finish reading this document, reply in the chat "Ready" only.

 ---

 *This document serves as the single source of truth for all development standards and requirements.*